 End of visit.

-As education shifts its focus to utilize fully remote and hybrid models for Fall 2020, Museum Village, too, is adapting and improving our online and off-site Educational Programming offerings to meet the needs of educators, students, and homeschool families.
+As education shifts its focus to utilize fully remote and hybrid models, Museum Village, too, is adapting and improving our online and off-site Educational Programming offerings to meet the needs of educators, students, and homeschool families.

 You will soon find more supplemental educational materials, interactive quizzes, and a museum blog to use in conjunction with your in-person visit, lesson plan, or remotely/at home.
 Additionally, we are developing an off-site Education Program, where our Education and Collections staff will safely come to YOU with artifacts and engaging educational historic talks!
 Keep an eye on our Facebook, Instagram, Twitter and our website, www.museumvillage.org, for updates!